rhamenator/ai-scraping-defense/README.md

 ## Beginner Quickstart

 Below are platform-specific steps to install the prerequisites and run the helper script.
-The script copies `sample.env`, generates secrets, installs dependencies, and starts Docker Compose.
+The script copies `sample.env` (use `sample.env.min` for a minimal config), generates secrets, installs dependencies, and starts Docker Compose.
 See [docs/getting_started.md](docs/getting_started.md) for a deeper walkthrough.

 ### Linux
 1. [Install Docker Engine](https://docs.docker.com/engine/install/) and ensure it is running.